 - Take and keep copies of the passport and visa/Biometric Residence Permits for students to whom we have issued a CAS

 - Keep up-to-date contact details for our International Students, including home and overseas addresses and telephone numbers.
-This information will be collected in half-termly meetings
+This information will be collected in termly meetings

 - Check the enrolment of our students and to report any failure to enrol to UKVI

-- Monitor student’s attendance and progression and progression and report to UKVI any failure to meet the college’s requirements for progression and attendance
+- Monitor student's attendance and progression and report to UKVI any failure to meet the college’s requirements for progression and attendance

 - Monitor changes of status and to report deferrals, suspensions, withdrawals and course terminations to UKVI